 In 2005, SketchUp began hearing about kids on the autism spectrum quickly adopting and excelling at 3D design using SketchUp Software.
 Project Spectrum was created, initially working with the local autism society, to connect with local kids able to inform the conversation.
-Since becoming part of Trimble in 2012, Project Spectrum has grown through the continuation of skill-based workshops and placement of individuals in quality paid internships and full-time employment within Trimble.
-Project Spectrum offers the opportunity to share and learn from other local businesses, in particular technology companies, in Boulder, Colorado and beyond.
+Since becoming part of Trimble in 2012, Project Spectrum has grown through the continuation of skill-based workshops and tech talks, lunch and learns, summer day camps, guest speakers, long term mentoring, field trips, placement of individuals in quality paid internships and full-time employment within Trimble.
+Project Spectrum offers the opportunity to share and learn about autism with other local businesses, in particular technology companies, in Boulder, Colorado and beyond.

 Trimble employs more than 100 military veterans from all five U.S. armed forces (Army, Air Force, Navy, Marine Corps, and Coast Guard), as well as several international services.
 These employees work across the company in almost every office and business division.

 The Trimble Veterans Google Network was formed to create a community to support, develop, and promote the unique characteristics of military veterans throughout Trimble and focus on fostering a culture that effectively recruits, transitions, develops, and retains veterans.